syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Columns.md

 * [Column](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.AutoGeneratingColumnArgs~Column.html): This property returns the created column using which you can customize the column.
 * [Cancel](https://msdn.microsoft.com/query/dev10.query?appId=Dev10IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true): This property cancels the column creation.
-* PropertyType: This property provides the type of underlying model object which has introduced newly.
+* PropertyType: This property provides the type of underlying model property for which the column is created.

 You can skip generating a column by handling the `SfDataGrid.AutoGeneratingColumn` event as shown as follows: